Missing inflation in the euro area

 The core inflation in the euro area grows well below 2% for an extended period of time.
-Cross-country analysis suggests that after the euro area debt crisis the core inflation in the periphery countries contributes to the overall inflation in the euro area significantly less than before.
-We built a simple two-country model to investigate whether asymmetric shocks to the periphery and core countries may generate different inflation, output and policy responses compared to symmetric shocks.
-Results show that an asymmetric demand shock to the periphery has larger effect on the euro area inflation rate and output gap over a symmetric shock, thus suggesting stronger policy reaction.
+A cross-country analysis suggests that after the euro area debt crisis the core inflation in the periphery countries contributes to the overall inflation in the euro area significantly less than before.
+We thus built a simple two-country model to investigate whether the asymmetric shocks to the periphery countries may generate different inflation, output and policy responses when compared to the symmetric shocks.
+The results show that an asymmetric demand shock to the periphery countries has a larger effect on the output gap and the inflation rate in the euro area over a symmetric demand shock and thus implies a stronger policy reaction.